Jarhodee/3-months_of_codes/learning_css/README.md

 | element	| p | Selects all ```<p>``` elements |
 | element,element,..	div, | p | Selects all ```<div>``` elements and all ```<p>``` elements |

+## CSS Paadding

+The CSS padding properties are used to generate space around an element's content, inside of any defined borders.

+With CSS, you have full control over the padding.
+There are properties for setting the padding for each side of an element (top, right, bottom, and left).

 ## REFERENCE

 [W3school](https://www.w3schools.com/css/)